Arjun-G-Ravi/AI-Notes/01_ML & DL notes/Deep Learning/03_CNN.md

 Thus a 3d image, convolved on a 3d filter gives a 2d output.

 # Convolutional Neural Network
-A convolutional neural network (CNN) is a special kind of feed forward NN that significantly reduces the number of parameters in a deep neural network with many units without losing too much in the quality of the model.
+A convolutional neural network (CNN) is a special kind of feed forward NN that significantly reduces the number of parameters in a deep neural network, by appllying convolution in it.
 It generally takes input in matrix form and was designed to work on image processing, as an image consists of block of information as a chunk.

 ![Alt text](<Screenshot from 2023-10-16 08-01-51.png>)